pharo-project/pheps/phep-proposal.md

 * Examples of valid literals: `1`. `1_1`. `1_1.1_1`. `1_1r1_1.1_1e1_1`.
 * Examples of invalid literals: `_1`. `1_`. `1__1`. `1_.1`. `1_e1`.

-Here a discussion on possible behaviors for Pharo:
+The rule LEGAL is to be implemented in the NumberParser class and introduce an alternative illegal numeric literal as possible token.

+* `1_1_a` will be parser as an error token `1_1_` ("numeric with trailing `_`") followed by the message send `a`.

+This behavior is the closest to the other considered languages (Java, Python, Ruby).

+Currently, `NumberParser`usually tries to parse until it can't.
+In most cases, the caller either accepts the longest valid numeric literal or complains if the whole input is not used.
+The equivalent of "a badly formatted numeric token" is handled through the method `NumberParser>>#expected:` that signals a runtime error or callback to the client or UI (the ugliness of this design is out of the scope of the discussion).
+E.g. `NumberParser parse: '0r'`.

+## Alternative but Rejected Policies

-1. Implements LEGAL in the NumberParser class but still follows the principle of the longest valid numeric token.
+*  Implements LEGAL in the NumberParser class but still follows the principle of the longest valid numeric token.

    `1_1_a` will be parsed as `1_1` (longest valid literal according to LEGAL) followed by `_a` ie `11` (integer) and `_a` (unary message).
 No error or warning message.